 The advantages to desexing include:-

-If you desex your female dog or cat, you can prevent them from going into heat and attracting unwanted males to your home.
+- By desexing your female dog or cat, you can avoid the problem of "in heat" cycles and unwanted males coming to your home.

-If you desex your pet, you can prevent the occurrence of unwanted kittens or puppies.
+- Desexing your pet can eliminate the issue of unwanted litters of kittens or puppies.

-By desexing your male dog, you can avoid the risk of cancers related to the sex organs or sex hormone-related tumours of the anus.
+- Desexing your male dog can eliminate the possibility of cancers related to the sex organs or sex hormone-related tumours of the anus.

-If you desex your pet, you can prevent the occurrence of life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.
+- Desexing your pet can prevent life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.

-Desexing your pet can decrease antisocial behaviour and aggression, especially in male animals.
+- Desexing your pet can eliminate the problem of antisocial behaviour and aggression, especially in male animals.

 Desexing your pet won't affect their personality, but it can decrease aggression in male animals.
 Your male dog is likely to behave better around other male dogs and male cats are less likely to fight.
 Male animals can also become friendlier toward their owners, especially male cats.
 All pets are less likely to try to escape and roam.
 The guarding instinct is retained, so your dog will continue to guard you and your house.